madean1415/Presentations/modules/ResourceInventory/README.md

 ## Development environments

 - **Powershell**: `PSVersion, 5.1.14409.1018; PSEdition, Desktop; PSCompatibleVersions, {1.0, 2.0, 3.0, 4.0...}`
-- **SQL Server**: `Microsoft SQL Server 2016`
+- **SQL Server**: `Microsoft SQL Server 2016`, `Microsoft SQL Server 2019`

 ## Scripting & performance considerations

 Scripting, items, or actions may exist to demonstrate use cases during the demonstration.
-For example, the `Product` class references the `SystemDateTime` enumerator, which is not used fully by the program.
-The enumerator and a class method are provided to show how elements with differing datetime-like properties—like Active Directory objects—can be transformed to meet destination standards.
+For example, the `Product` class references the `SystemDateTime` _enumerator_.
+The enumerator and a class method are provided to show how datetime elements with differing base types—like those found in Active Directory objects—can be transformed to meet destination standards.
 Lastly, **try/catch exception handling** is not as robust as it would be in production code.

 ### The October 2021 demonstration

 1. Syntax for a type extension for `System.Object` that creates the `NewHashID` method.
 2. Include the type script file in the manifest.
-3. Use the type extension in a cmdlet when calling the `Person` class.
+3. Use the type extension in a cmdlet when calling the `Product` class.
 4. Review the SQL results before and after subsequent source data updates.

 #### Manifest settings

 Declare both `FunctionsToExport` and `CmdletsToExport` arrays using `= '*'`.
 Despite the best performance warnings, setting these with a wildcard reduced raised exceptions regarding missing module objects.

+>The full file path may need to be specified in `Get-ChildItem -Path` in the **module file** if an exception is raised on `Import-Module ResourceInventory -Force`

 #### PowerShell workflow impact